Dev1Ai/react-native-clone-uber/README.md

 👉 **Home Screen with Live Location & Google Map**: Real-time location tracking with markers on a map.

-👉 **Recent Rides**: View a list of recent rides at a glance.
+👉 **Recent JobRequests**: View a list of recent rides at a glance.

 👉 **Google Places Autocomplete**: Search any place on Earth with autocomplete suggestions.

-👉 **Find Rides**: Search for rides by entering 'From' and 'To' locations.
+👉 **Find JobRequests**: Search for rides by entering 'From' and 'To' locations.

-👉 **Select Rides from Map**: Choose available cars near your location from the map.
+👉 **Select JobRequests from Map**: Choose available cars near your location from the map.

-👉 **Confirm Ride with Detailed Information**: View complete ride details, including time and fare price.
+👉 **Confirm JobRequest with Detailed Information**: View complete ride details, including time and fare price.

-👉 **Pay for Ride Using Stripe**: Make payments using multiple methods like cards and others.
+👉 **Pay for JobRequest Using Stripe**: Make payments using multiple methods like cards and others.

-👉 **Create Rides After Successful Payment**: Book a ride after confirming payment.
+👉 **Create JobRequests After Successful Payment**: Book a ride after confirming payment.

 👉 **Profile**: Manage account details in the profile screen.